nasa/cumulus/docs/workflows/lambda.md

 ## Develop a new Lambda

-To develop a new lambda from a sample, create a new folder in `cumulus/tasks/` and run `npm init`:
+To develop a new Lambda from a sample, create a new folder in `cumulus/tasks/` and run `npm init`:

 ```bash
   $ cd ../cumulus/tasks